maarten-pennings/howto/c64mempart/readme.md

 By default, a BASIC program starts at $0800.
 With a zero byte, which _must_ be there (or even `NEW` won't work).
 Then comes the BASIC program "text" (the entered lines).
 Program text starts at a location known as `TXTTAB` ($0801) and grows pushing up `VARTAB`.
-The image below shows a simple example (a one-line program `10 REM A`) in more detail.
+The image below shows a simple example (of a one-line program `10 REM A`) in more detail.

 ![10 REM A](10REM_A.drawio.png)